67726e/git-flight-rules/README.md

 This will give you a local copy of the branch `daves`, and any update that has been pushed will also show up remotely.

 <a name="i-want-to-create-a-new-remote-branch-from-current-local-one"></a>
-### I want to create a new remote branch from current local one
+### Oh shit, I want to create a new remote branch from current local one

 ```sh
 $ git push <remote>